50/50 is a 2011 comedic drama starring Joseph Gordon-Levitt as a young man battling cancer.

 - Tagline: "It takes a pair to beat the odds."

-- Those Two Guys: Alan and Mitch, the other two cancer patients that Adam befriends in chemo until Mitch dies
+- Those Two Guys: Alan and Mitch, the other two cancer patients that Adam befriends in chemo until Mitch dies.
+They are shown together and one could be easily mistaken for the other.

 - Your Cheating Heart: While Adam goes through chemotherapy, his girlfriend, Rachael, has a one-night stand with an artist from her gallery show.
 His friend Kyle sees them kiss and snaps a quick photo as evidence.